Dallas-Fort Worth Airport Guide

 - American Airlines Admiral's Club - Location: Terminal D - 5th level, between Gates D23 and D24.
 Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.

 - Centurion Lounge - Location: Terminal D, Airside, Mezzanine Level, opposite Gate D17.
-Lounge Access: Lounge Access: American Express® Card Members can purchase a one day pass.
+Lounge Access: Lounge Access: American Express® Card Members can purchase a one day pass for US$50.
 Access is complimentary for Platinum and Centurion cardholders.

 - United Club - Location: Terminal E, airside, between Gates E6 and E7.
 Hours: varies.
 Lounge Access: Pay at the Door (US$ 50.00) • United Club Membership.